The translation of this document is outdated.

 July 2008]

 Section 30.
-Draft decisions of a city or municipality
+Draft decisions of a council, opinions on

-council not later than three working days prior to regular
+councillors of the council not later than three working days

-meetings and not later than three hours prior to extraordinary
+prior to regular meetings and not later than three hours prior to

 [13 November 1997; 21 December 2000; 17 February 2005; 17